 Q10.
 What about B2B travel API governance and operations?

-B2B travel API governance involves contract management with multiple suppliers, financial reconciliation across supplier partners, technical monitoring of supplier API health and performance, operational support for booking issues across supplier boundaries, regulatory compliance per supplier and per market, traveller experience consistency across supplier-routed bookings, and ongoing relationship management.
+B2B travel API governance involves contract management with multiple suppliers, financial reconciliation across supplier partners, technical monitoring of supplier API health and performance, operational support for booking issues across supplier boundaries, regulatory compliance per supplier and per market, traveler experience consistency across supplier-routed bookings, and ongoing relationship management.
 The governance burden scales with supplier count.